jesfernandes/100-days-of-code/log.md

 **Today's Progress**:
 - Started to learn variables and declare functions.
 - Learned declare functions which receive a predefined and variable number of arguments.

+### Day 3: Jan 28, 2019

+**Today's Progress**:
+- After learning about variables toward functions, started to review about list and dictionaries.

+**Details**:
+- Needs to try some strong examples to emphasise the collection object types.
+- Optimising codes is necessary to advance logical structures and concise.
+  - The list is a changeable type, which means that we can destructively change its elements.
+  - In dictionaries, it has the reference between key and value.